webclinic017/TraderBot/README.md

 Approaches to implementing this task are described in light detail below.

 ### API
-The free API 'Alpha Vantage' is used for retrieving real-time stock prices.
+1. The free API 'Alpha Vantage' is used for retrieving real-time stock prices.
 Alpha Vantage in it's free state limits the user to 5 calls per minute, 500 per day.

-Notes on Alpha Vantage:
-It doesn't support
+2. Finnhub is also free, and for now seems like a better alternative.

-### Tradigt strategy and algorithms
+### Trading strategy and algorithms
 Primary trading strategy is a mix of strategies, based on following articles:

 'Only Take a Trade If It Passes This 5-Step Test'